 Most hostas start out in the garden as bare-root stock or potted plants.
 Although it is tricky, you can grow them from seed either by buying seeds or harvesting the seed pods from plants that are already in your garden.

-If you go the harvesting route, be aware that very few hostas come true from seed, which means that the plant you grow will not look like the plant from which you harvested the seeds.
-Hostas have low germination rates, so it is best to start with many seeds because some of them will not germinate.
+If you go the harvesting route, be aware that hosta cultivars don't come true from seed, which means that the plant you grow will not look like the plant from which you harvested the seeds.
+An exception is Hosta ventricosa, which reliably comes true from seed.
+Some hosta seeds have low germination rates, so it is best to start with many seeds because some of them will not germinate.

-Plant the seeds in seed-starter trays with humidity domes.
+If sowing seeds indoors, you can use seed-starter trays with humidity domes.
 The trays should contain a starter mix.
 The seeds do not need light to germinate, but they must be kept warm with moist soil.
 Germination can take up to three weeks.
 A single leaf means that germination has started.
-Once four leaves are produced, you will need to remove the humidity dome and place the plants under grow lights set a few inches above the plant.
+Once two leaves are produced, you will need to remove the humidity dome and place the plants under grow lights set a few inches above the plant.
 Keep them under the light for 18 hours per day.

 As the plants grow, cull the weak plants and transplant the healthy ones to larger pots.
 Introduce healthy plants to the outside gradually in a process called hardening off.
-Seeds started during the winter may be ready for the garden by late summer.
+Seeds started during the winter should be ready for the garden by the following spring or summer.
 You can keep the seedlings in pots placed outside in a shady location throughout their first summer.
-Then, plant in September.
+Then, transplant to the garden in September.

 Starting Hostas From Seedlings

-Most gardeners start their hosta plantings with young, potted plants, such as the cultivar Guacamole.
+Most gardeners start their hosta plantings with young, potted plants.
 Choose a spot that gets morning sun but is protected in the afternoon with shade.
 Prepare the planting area by turning over the soil to a depth of about 12 inches.
 Add organic matter, such as compost or leaf mold.

 Gently tamp the soil around the plant to eliminate air pockets.
 Water thoroughly and apply 2 or 3 inches of mulch around the base of the plant but don't let the mulch touch the main stem.
-Consult the plant tag for spacing recommendations, usually 1 to 3 feet.
+Consult the plant tag for spacing recommendations, usually 1 to 3 feet unless you're growing a very large cultivar.

 In What Zone Do Hostas Grow Best?

-The majority of hostas can grow in zones 3 through 9, although some fragrant hostas, such as Sum and Substance, do best with zone 8 as their cutoff.
+The majority of hostas can grow as perennials in USDA plant hardiness zones 3 through 9.
 Hostas are shade-tolerant plants, but they can take an ample amount of direct sun in cooler climates provided that they have sufficient water.
 Plants with gold coloring need sunlight in order for the color to develop.

 In warmer climates, they need shade in the afternoon.
 A few hours of morning sun followed by afternoon shade is best, especially in warm areas.
 Plants that receive full sun in hot climates develop leaves whose edges turn papery and brown.